Transmeta: Stealth start-up

-Open for business
+Public launch

 On January 19, 2000, Transmeta held a launch event at Villa Montalvo in Saratoga, California and announced to the world that it had been working on an x86 compatible dynamic binary translation processor named Crusoe.
 It also released an 18-page whitepaper describing the technology.

 Transmeta marketed their microprocessor technology as extraordinarily innovative and revolutionary in the low-power market segment.
 They had hoped to be both power and performance leaders in the x86 space but initial reviews of Crusoe indicated the performance fell significantly short of projections.
 Also, while Crusoe was in development, Intel and AMD significantly ramped up speeds and began to address concerns about power consumption.
 So Crusoe was rapidly cornered into a low-volume, small form factor (SFF), low-power segment of the market.

 On November 7, 2000 (US election day), Transmeta had their initial public offering at the price of $21 a share.
 The value reached a high of $50.26 before settling down to $46 a share on opening day.
 This made Transmeta the last of the great high tech IPOs of the dot-com bubble.
 Their opening day performance would not be surpassed until Google’s IPO in 2004.

 The company had its first layoffs in July 2002, reducing the headcount of the company by 40%.

 On October 14, 2003, Transmeta announced the Efficeon processor which was claimed to have twice the performance of the original Crusoe CPU at the same frequency.
 However, performance was still weak relative to the competition and the complexity of the chip had increased significantly.
 The greater size and power consumption may have diluted a key market advantage Transmeta's chips had previously enjoyed over the competition.

 In January 2005, the company announced its first strategic restructuring away from being a semiconductor product company and began to focus on licensing intellectual property.
 In March 2005, Transmeta announced that it was laying off 68 people while retaining 208 employees.
 Sony was reported to be a key licensee of Transmeta technology and approximately half of the remaining employees were to work on LongRun2 power optimization technology for Sony.

 On May 31, 2005, Transmeta announced the signing of asset purchase and license agreements with Hong Kong’s Culture.com Technology Limited.
 The deal fell apart due to delays in obtaining technology export licenses from the US Department of Commerce and the parties announced the termination of the agreements on February 9, 2006.